S1nuxoff/dota2-file-tracker/README.md

 ## Installation

-To set up and run the project locally, follow these steps:
+Follow these steps to set up and run the project locally:

 1. **Clone the repository**:
    ```bash